Develop5/Practices/Java/thejavaworkshop/The-Java-Workshop/README.md

 Every time we switch module, the folder needs to be marked as the only source in the project structure.

 That way, the Main file is found and becomes executable.

+The folder "production" must be also excluded in the project structure.

 ### Executing from command line